The type of information sources you use will depend upon your research topic and the requirements of your research project.

-Ask yourself not only “who wrote this?” but “why should I care what s/he writes?”
-Look for the author’s identity and also any information about their educational background, professional credentials, etc. This information can often be found under an “About Us” link.
+Look for the author’s identity and also any information about their educational background, professional credentials, etc.

 Does the information relate to your topic? (relevance)

-Make sure that the web pages are relevant to your research and contain information that is thorough and substantially covers your subject matter.
+Make sure that the web pages are relevant to your research and contain information that is thorough and substantial.

 How current is the information?

-Look for the date of publication to ensure that information presented is up-to-date, esp. if currency of information is crucial to your research/academic field.
+Look for the date of publication to ensure that information presented is up-to-date.

 How accurate/truthful is the content?